 ¼ cup vinegar

-First sprinkle down the clogged or smelly drain, then pour a splash of vinegar.
+First sprinkle the baking soda down the clogged or smelly drain, then pour a splash of vinegar.
 The mixture will begin bubbling; let it sit for about an hour.
 After letting the mixture sit, rinse the drain with boiling hot water.
 Repeat the mixture and cleaning steps as necessary.
 Begin doing this regularly and your smelly and clogged drain woes will be a thing of the past!

 Mirror and Glass Cleaner